toralf/tor-relays/README.md

    ./site-setup.yaml --limit my_bridge
    ```

+For a snowflake relay just the last 2 steps are needed, the hostname has to be put into the `snowflake` group.

 ## Details

 The systems are deployed via an _Ansible_ role using a recent Debian OS.

 The scripts under [bin](./bin) works for the Hetzner cloud only.

 Same applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
 That task configures a randomly choosen ipv6 address (global scope)
 from the given /64 subnet and preroutes all incoming TCPv6 connections to it.